Windows OS Hub

 Add-IscsiVirtualDiskTargetMapping -TargetName targetRAMDisk -DevicePath "ramdisk:testRAM.vhdx"

-Run the iSCSI Initiator management console through Server Manager.
+iSCSI Initiator console

 Specify the IP address of your server in the Targets tab and click Quick Connect to add your iSCSI target.